kellygold/alloy-python/README.md

 ```

 Replace `"your_api_key_here"` with your actual API key.
 The `Embedded` class provides access to all the features of the Alloy Python SDK.

+## Testing

+For running test scripts, ensure to set the `PYTHONPATH` environment variable and configure the API key in `constants.py`.

 ## Contributing